Credit Repair Kit For Dummies - Steve Bucci - E-Book

 Protecting Your Credit and Your Identity

 Your credit history is increasingly used for more than just determining the interest rate on your credit card.
 It affects your ability to compete for a job or a promotion; get affordable insurance; qualify for professional licenses, military service, and security clearances; and even find a decent place to live.
-At the same time, data breaches have exposed the personal information of millions of people to identity thieves.
-These thieves can use stolen identities to establish credit in your name without your knowledge and then overuse and default on that credit.
+At the same time, data breaches have exposed the Social Security numbers and passwords of millions of people to identity thieves.
+These thieves can use stolen identities to establish credit, drain your bank account, access medical treatment, and file false tax returns in your name without your knowledge and then leave you to straighten out the mess.

 Getting familiar with credit laws